altostra/altostra-template-scalable-webhook-nodejs/README.md

 Once we have all these resources in place, the only thing we're missing is to limit the amount of concurrently running instances of the `Processor` Lambda function:

-Go to the `Processor` function -> Advanced -> Concurrency, and set it to 3.
+We edit the `Processor` function, then go to -> Advanced -> Concurrency, and set it to 3.

 ![Function Concurrency](./resources/concurrencyDialog.jpeg)